 From Sandy Estabrook's Guide to the Abacos

-Due to over fishing by primarily American sports fisherman resulting in stock depletion, the Bahamian Government drafted a set of rules to go in effect January 2007.
+Due to over fishing by primarily American sports fisherman resulting in stock depletion, the Bahamian Government drafted a set of rules that first went into effect January 2007 and updated since (and on this page 2011, 2015).
 As intended, they primarily effect those fishing aboard a U.S. registered vessel.
 There will be little impact on the casual tourist who hires a Bahamian guide or fishes off a rental boat.
-But for the sports fishing organizers and tournaments, that's another story resulting in diminished business at marinas and tourism in general.
-As a result of the ensuing and immediate lobbying effort, the 2007 rules were revised upward somewhat with a new set that took effect in 2008.
-Changes have been updated through 2011.
+But for the sports fishing yachtsman and tournaments, that's another story.

 1. A person shall fish by the traditional method of angling with a hook or lure attached to a line held in the hand or attached to a pole, rod or reel;